 Trade Gold Trading

-Shooting Star Candle Pattern
+Shooting Star CFDs Candle Pattern

-Inverted Hammer Bullish Candle-stick Patterns
+Inverted Hammer Bullish CFDs Candlestick Patterns

 Difference is that inverted hammer is a bullish reversal cfd pattern while shooting star is a bearish reversal cfd pattern.

-Upward Trend Reversal - Shooting Star Candles
+Upward CFD Trend Reversal - Shooting Star Candles

-Downward Trend Reversal - Inverted Hammer Candles
+Downward CFD Trend Reversal - Inverted Hammer Candles

 Inverted Hammer CFD Candlestick

-Inverted hammer forms at the bottoms of a down cfd trend & indicates the possibility of a reversal of the downward cfds trend.
+Inverted hammer forms at the bottoms of a down cfd trend & indicates the possibility of reversal of the downward cfds trend.

 How to Analyze Inverted Hammer CFD Candles Pattern